Static Mesh Assets

 For many reasons, Datasmith avoids bundling everything in your source scene into a single mesh in Unreal.
 Overly large, complex meshes are typically very hard to light and render smoothly with good performance, and restrict you from being able to work with the various parts of your scene individually in Unreal.

 Instead, Datasmith creates a set of separate Static Mesh Assets, each of which represents a building block for the scene: an individual chunk of geometry that can be placed into a Level and rendered in the Engine.
-In dividing the scene up into Static Meshes, Datasmith does its best to respect whatever object organization you've already set up in your source application.
+Datasmith does its best to adhere to the same scene organization and objects that you've already set up in your source application, to make it as easy as possible for you to find and manipulate the elements that make up your scene.

 Datasmith places each of these Static Mesh Assets into the Geometries folder: